-This module comprises of two distinct parts.
-The first, which accounts for approximately 60% of the material presented during the course, is a revision and extension of important aspects of A-level physics.
-The second part of the course covers basic physical chemistry concepts used by Chemical and Environmental Engineers in relevant process industries.
-You’ll spend three hours in lectures studying for this module.
+This module comprises two distinct parts.
+The first part is a revision and extension of important aspects of A-level physics.
+The second part of the course covers engineering materials used by chemical and environmental engineers in relevant process industries.
+Every week you’ll have three weeks of lectures and a one-hour tutorial.

 Chemistry in the Environment